 "In creating the Worker Bees brand, I feel I've uncovered my own personal 'brand'—strong, confident and a leader."

 For now, Morris wants to focus on her final three semesters but hopes to further the Worker Bee model in the future.
 “This has been a great experience for me as it took me out of my comfort zone,” says Morris.
-“It showed me how much I've grown while attending Moravian College.
+“It showed me how much I've grown while attending Moravian University.
 The encouragement of students, staff, and faculty has helped me gain confidence that I didn’t know three years ago.
 In creating the Worker Bees brand, I feel I've uncovered my own personal 'brand'—strong, confident and a leader.”

 Dylan Runne ’16 for MFG Source.com

 As an observer to his family’s involvement in the manufacturing industry, Runne saw a need for manufacturers to have a source of unbiased reviews of vendors, so he developed a business concept around an Angie’s list for the manufacturing industry, specifically companies that specialize in fabricated metals—any company that turns a piece of metal into a product.
 “MFG Source is a one-stop shop for finding a reliable vendor,” says Runne who plans to pursue his new business post-graduation.
 “My next step is traveling to the Performance Racing Industry show this month,” Runne adds, “where I will be doing more market research along with trying to build my review database.